The following is a sequence commonly used to present research findings in the humanities and social sciences.

 It is extremely important to note that this is merely a suggestion and should only serve as a general guideline for presenters in delivering their presentations.
 Presenters are encouraged to rename, remove or add to this structure to suit the needs of their research.

 - Has the research question been answered or hypothesis proven/refuted?

 - Potential Follow-up Studies

 Tips for Presenters

-- Practice and rehearse your presentation well before you arrive
+- Practice and rehearse your presentation before you arrive

-- Take note of the length time given to you.
-The schedule of presentations will normally be emailed to all presenters before the event.
+- Be aware of the time allocated to you.
+The schedule of presentations will normally be emailed to all presenters before the events.

 - Do not read text directly from your research paper.
 If you don’t plan to use any software tools such as MS PowerPoint or Prezi, please ensure that you have sufficient visual aids or handouts for the audience.

 - Please use appropriate language.
 The audience will most likely consist of people from different cultures and age groups.
 It is a good idea to use neutral language and sticking to globally accepted norms and etiquettes when speaking.